-Southeast Asia is one of the world’s best regions to go backpacking, but it’s not entirely without a learning curve.
+Southeast Asia is one of the world’s most amazing regions to go backpacking.
+While it’s not too difficult to survive there thanks to an established tourism infrastructure, backpacking in Asia is also not entirely without a learning curve.

-To help you better prepare for your trip, let me share with you 25 top tips based on my Southeast Asia backpacking trips.
-So far, I spent almost a year combined traveling the region.
+To help you better prepare for your trip, let me share with you 25 top tips after having spent more than a year combined backpacking Southeast Asia.

 1. Pack light (seriously!)

 I know it’s a little scary to venture off to some whole other part of the world you may not have ever been before, but you don’t have to pack like you’re a doomsday prepper.
 Relax… you’re gonna be fine.

 Just pack one week’s worth of clothes plus your travel essentials.
 If you need some tips, I have a guide on how to pack light.
 Consider taking just a carry-on bag of around 40 liters in size; most of Southeast Asia is quite hot and sunny so you really have a lot fewer clothes to pack than for some winter destination.
 Don’t pack any pillows, sleeping bags, or mosquito nets.
 You don’t need them.

 2. Do bring some warm clothes

-A hoodie and trousers will definitely be needed for any mountains, hill stations, heavily air-conditioned environments, or in the northernmost parts of Southeast Asia.
+A hoodie and trousers will definitely be needed for any mountains, hill stations, heavily air-conditioned environments, or in the northernmost parts of the region where it can get colder.
+If you’re in north Vietnam or north Laos in winter, it can be especially chilly.

 3. Rainy season is different everywhere

 Luckily, rainy or monsoon season doesn’t happen at the same time everywhere.
 For example, in Thailand it may be rainy season on the east coast but not on the west coast.
 Or when it’s monsoon in Malaysia, it’s dry season on Bali.
-On a longer trip, you can move around the region to enjoy the best weather.
+So, if you’re planning a longer backpacking trip, you can hop around the region in such a way that you still enjoy the best weather in each country.

 4. Definitely stay in hostels